-- 9.2.1 The Board must establish a board risk committee.
-The board risk committee must be composed, and must operate, in accordance with the Prudential Standards. - 9.2.2 The functions and responsibilities of the board risk committee are: - (a) those functions and responsibilities set out in the Prudential Standards; and - (b) such other functions and responsibilities, not inconsistent with the Prudential Standards, as determined by the Board. - 9.2.3 The Board must adopt a board risk committee charter in accordance with the Prudential Standards.
+9.2.1 The Board must establish a board risk committee.
+The board risk committee must be composed, and must operate, in accordance with the Prudential Standards.

+- 9.2.2 The functions and responsibilities of the board risk committee are: - (a) those functions and responsibilities set out in the Prudential Standards; and - (b) such other functions and responsibilities, not inconsistent with the Prudential Standards, as determined by the Board. - 9.2.3 The Board must adopt a board risk committee charter in accordance with the Prudential Standards.

-9.3 Board Remuneration Committee
+9.3 Board People and Culture Committee

-- 9.3.1 The Board must establish a board remuneration committee.
-The board remuneration committee must be composed, and must operate, in accordance with the Prudential Standards. - 9.3.2 The functions and responsibilities of the board remuneration committee are: - (a) those functions and responsibilities set out in the Prudential Standards; and - (b) such other functions and responsibilities, not inconsistent with the Prudential Standards, as determined by the Board. - 9.3.3 The Board must adopt a board remuneration committee charter in accordance with the Prudential Standards.
+- 9.3.1 The Board must establish a board people and culture committee.
+The board people and culture committee must be composed, and must operate, in accordance with the Prudential Standards. - 9.3.2 The functions and responsibilities of the board people and culture committee are: - (a) those functions and responsibilities set out in the Prudential Standards; and - (b) such other functions and responsibilities, not inconsistent with the Prudential Standards, as determined by the Board. - 9.3.3 The Board must adopt a board people and culture committee charter in accordance with the Prudential Standards.